 Contemporary units, which house the ferry terminal offices and the café, are located within the shed and contrast vividly with the shed’s original structure.
 There are a number of historic photographs featured in glass panels and murals.

 Rottnest Express and Captain Cook Cruises have modern offices within the ferry terminal (see photo below).

 There are toilets, disabled toilets, a baby change room and an ATM.

 Modern toilet facilities with mosaics of historic photos

 A great place to visit

 B Shed is a wonderful place to visit.
-You can wander around this restored 1926 wharf shed, look at the historic photos in glass panels and mosaics and the wharf structure through cut-outs in the floor, book a ferry ride or Rottnest accommodation, hold a function or simply buy a coffee and watch the ships go by.
+You can wander around this restored 1926 wharf shed, look at the historic photos in glass panels and mosaics and the wharf structure through cut-outs in the floor, book a ferry ride, hold a function or simply buy a coffee and watch the ships go by.

 Watch the working port in action from B Shed Cafe & Grill